cisagov/cool-domain-manager-iam/README.md

 ## Pre-requisites ##

-- The user accounts for all users must have been previously created (we recommend using the [`cisagov/cool-users-non-admin`](https://github.com/cisagov/cool-users-non-admin) repository to create users).
+- The user accounts for all users must have been created previously.
+We recommend using the [`cisagov/cool-users-non-admin`](https://github.com/cisagov/cool-users-non-admin) repository to create users.
 - The User Services account and roles must have been created using [`cisagov/cool-accounts-userservices`](https://github.com/cisagov/cool-accounts-userservices).

 ## Usage ##